Austin Rivers: New Orleans Hornets / Pelicans (2012–2015)

 Rivers was selected by the New Orleans Hornets with the 10th overall pick the 2012 NBA draft.
 Rivers chose to wear the #25 jersey, the same number his father wore when he was in the NBA.
-The night before Rivers said, "I want to be like my dad, only better."
+The night before the draft, Rivers said, "I want to be like my dad, only better."
 Joining him as a rookie on the Hornets was Anthony Davis, the first overall pick of the draft.
 On July 24, 2012, Rivers signed his rookie scale contract with the Hornets.
 Three days later, Rivers underwent successful surgery to clean up bone spurs in his right ankle.

 On October 31, 2012, Rivers made his NBA debut in the Hornets' season opener against the San Antonio Spurs.
 In 24 minutes as a starter, he scored 7 points on 1-of-9 shooting in a 99–95 loss.
 On December 14, he scored a then career-high 27 points in a 113–102 loss to the Minnesota Timberwolves.
 On March 6, 2013, he broke his hand and subsequently required surgery that forced him to miss the remainder of the season.
 For his rookie season, he averaged 6.2 points on 37% shooting from the field and 33% from three-point range.
 In April 2013, the Hornets changed their name to the Pelicans.

 On October 16, 2013, the Pelicans exercised their third-year team option on Rivers' rookie scale contract, extending the contract through the 2014–15 season.
-On April 12, 2014, Rivers recorded season-highs in points and rebounds with 20 and 10 respectively in the Pelicans' 111–104 loss to the Houston Rockets.
+On April 12, 2014, Rivers recorded season highs in points and rebounds with 20 and 10, respectively, in the Pelicans' 111–104 loss to the Houston Rockets.

 On October 24, 2014, the Pelicans declined to exercise their fourth-year team option on Rivers' rookie scale contract, thereby not extending the contract through the 2015–16 season.
 On December 20, 2014, he scored a season-high 21 points in a 114–88 loss to the Portland Trail Blazers.